 Bateau boats were built so precisely that a skilled oarsman could spin the boat around without ever dipping the bow or the stern into the water.
 They are generally 16-to 24-foot-long vessels.
 Gullah men used the boats for traversing the sea island water ways and to fish and dig oysters to feed their families.

-The Bateau is made from a 4-foot-wide plank -- the length of the boat, and cut in half lengthwise.
-The two resulting pieces are the sides, then the two pieces are cut and connected to tightly fit at the bow, then the boards are bent over a "stretching board" to form the distinctive arrowhead shape.
+The Bateau is made from a 4-foot-wide plank — the length of the boat and cut in half lengthwise.
+The two resulting pieces are the sides, then the two pieces are cut and connected to tightly fit at the bow, then the boards are bent over a “stretching board” to form the distinctive arrowhead shape.
 The stern is left more or less wide open and filled in with another plank to form a square.
-The bateau is filled in with seats and a pine bottom is nailed to it and a bateau is made that will last a life time.
+The bateau is filled in with seats and a pine bottom is nailed to it to form a structure built to last a lifetime.